houndhunger/project-path/README.md

 - **Post Page & Edit Form**
     A dedicated page for viewing individual posts.
 Users can add or edit their posts, comment, like, and interact with the post content.
-- **Posts - Home**
-    The home page that displays an overview of most recent posts.
-It serves as the main landing page for content discovery.
+!!!
+ADD IMAGE here

-- **Posts - Feed**
+- **Posts - Home, Feed, and Liked**
-    The home page that displays an overview of posts of folloed users.
-A dynamic feed page where users can see new posts in real-time, interact with them, and engage with the community.
+    The **Home** page displays an overview of the most recent posts and serves as the main landing page for content discovery.
+The **Feed** page showcases posts from followed users in a dynamic feed, allowing users to see updates in real-time, interact with posts, and engage with the community.
+The **Liked** page provides a dedicated space for viewing all posts the user has liked, offering easy access to content they have shown interest in.
-- **Posts - Liked**
-    A page that displays all posts the user has liked, providing easy access to content they have shown interest in.
+!!!
+ADD IMAGE here

 - **Notifications**
     A page that displays notifications about recent interactions such as new likes, comments on posts, and follow activity.
 It keeps users informed about important actions related to their account.
     ![Notifications component](docs/images/components/notifications.png)